feather812002/Ton/README.md

 > Note: Don't deploy the TIP3 wallet by tonos-cli , only deploy it by the deployEmptyWallet or deployWallet function from the root contract.because ,According to TIP3's address calculation mechanism , when it try to get the expected address ,it must need the initial parameters input ,for example : token name, token symbol,token decimals etc. but when you work with tonos-cli command ,the command should be(/tonos-cli genaddr -v --genkey ${.key.json} {.tvc} ${.abi.json}) , it must can't pass these initial parameters, so in last you will get a different address, then you can success deploy the wallet contract to online ,but must can't send token to other one .

-## 4. Deploy TonExchange contract by ./deploy.sh
+## 4. Deploy TonExchange contract
+You can call by ./deploy.sh script deploy TonExchange contract.

-Before you start deploy the TonExchange contract you should setting some environment variable:
+But before you start deploy the TonExchange contract you should setting some environment variable:

 ```
 export CLI_PATH=./tonos-cli/target/release